vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Fields in the OMS Workspace and Pricing Tier blades are set to the prevoiusly defined settings.](images/Lab-guide/image68.png "OMS Workspace and Pricing Tier blades")

 4. The deployment will only take a few moments to complete.
-Upon completion, open **Log Analytics** by clicking on the Log Analytics resource within the **HOLRG** resource group
+Upon completion, open **Log Analytics** by clicking on the Log Analytics resource within the **HOLRG** resource group.

     ![Screenshot of the Log Analytics resource.](images/Lab-guide/image69.png "Log Analytics resource")

-5. Once it loads in the Azure Portal, move the slider bar down, and select **Virtual Machines** which is found in the **Workspace Data Sources** section
+5. Once it loads in the Azure Portal, move the slider bar down, and select **Virtual Machines** which is found in the **Workspace Data Sources** section.

     ![Under Workspace Data Sources, Virtual machines is selected.](images/Lab-guide/image70.png "Workspace Data Sources section")